The Bushcraft Show Timetables & Map?

 Will traders be taking cards, or do I need to bring cash and where is the nearest cash machine?

 Some traders will have the facility to take card payment, others may not so you are advised to bring cash with you.
 The Information Point will accept cards for purchases as will the entry ticket desks.
-There are cash points and cash-back facilities in the local villages of Codsall and Coven.
+There are cash points and cash-back facilities in the local villages of Rugby and Lutterworth.
 The Bushcraft Magazine stand/Information Point may (depending on availability) be able to offer FREE cashback (up to £50) with any purchase no matter how small.

 Does the bar accept credit cards?